squid314/eth-proxy/README.md

                                        +-------------+ Leaserigs
 ```

-#ToDo

-* ---

-#Configuration
+# Configuration

 * all configs in file  eth-proxy.conf

-#Command line to miner start, recommended farm-recheck to use with stratum-proxy is 200
+# Command line to miner start, recommended farm-recheck to use with stratum-proxy is 200

 * ./ethminer --farm-recheck 200 -G -F http://127.0.0.1:8080/rig1

-#External script to restart proxy (made by rain)
+# External script to restart proxy (made by rain)

 * https://paste.ubuntu.com/15327007/